lukaswenzl/RomanxCMB/README.md

-To compile the fortran and c codes contained in this repo together with the rest of cosmosis add the RomanxCMB folder: open the Makefile in the modules folder and add the Folder to it.
+To compile the fortran and c codes contained in this repo together with the rest of cosmosis add the RomanxCMB folder: open the Makefile in the modules folder and add the folder to it.
 The final file should look like this:

 ```
 include ${COSMOSIS_SRC_DIR}/config/compilers.mk